Cornwall's 2021 Tour of Britain route

 Towards St Austell: The route uses the A3058 to recross Cornwall to St Austell.
 Passing on the way through Summercourt, St Stephens and Trewoon.
 There should be plenty of places to view the riders as they shoot through on what should be fast sections.

-St Austell and the Eden Project: Coming down off the hills, the route turns sharp left down Truro Road towards the centre of St Austell.
+St Austell and the Clay Villages: Coming down off the hills, the route turns sharp left down Truro Road towards the centre of St Austell.
 Avoiding the pedestrianised centre of the town, that owes its prosperity to the extraction of China Clay in the surrounding countryside, the route twists up East Hill before crossing the railway line and heading down through the houses to the east of the town.
-The riders will then climb through the lanes to the Eden Project, where we expect them to do a circuit through the site, before heading north towards the A391 at Bugle, another of the clay villages.
+The riders will then climb through the lanes to skirt around the Eden Project, before heading north through Penwithick to the A391 at Bugle, another of the clay villages.

 Accommodation in St Austell